noto-rious/Nitro.Self-V3/README.md

 Edit `settings.json`
 ```
 {
   "token": "X",                            // Replace X with your main token.
   "nitro_max": 2,                          // Maximum Nitro code redeems allowed before cooldown
   "cooldown": 24,                          // How many hours to cooldown for.
   "giveaway_sniper": true,                 // Enable(true) or Disable(false) giveaway sniping or not.
   "snipe_on_main": true,                   // Enable(true) or Disable(false) sniping on the main account or not.
   "dm_host": true,                         // Enable(true) or Disable(false) the option to DM the giveaway host if you win.
   "dm_message": "hi, i won your giveaway!" // Custom DM Message.
+  "webook_url": "",                        // this is optional, if you're not sure what goes here then you don't need it.
+  "webook_ping_id": "",                    // this is also optional.
+  "report_fails_to_webook": false          // you can set this to true if you want to webhook log failed events.
 }
 ```
 Edit `tokens.txt`